Detecting Initial Correlations via Correlated Spectroscopy in Hybrid Quantum Systems: Prepare Probe Spectroscopy (PrePSy)

-The next step is inspired from 2D Phase coherent spectroscopy which traditionally is used for NMR \cite{levitt2015,Aue1976}.
-An elementary example of 2D spectroscopy is shown in Figure \ref{fig:cosy}.
-The first rotation control pulse is for initialiation of spins.
-The delay $t_1$ and $t_2$ is individually varied and seperated by a rotation control pulse.
-Consequently the signal is recorded by measuring some appropriate property (magnetization for nuclear spins).
-The signal will be a function of $t_1$ and $t_2$, and Fourier transformation will generate a 2D spectrum common to spectroscopy.
-The additional benefit of 2D spectroscopy is the observation of coherent population transfer channels in a multipartite system over the benefit of source (such as proton for NMR) detection seen from 1D spectroscopy.
-The population transfer channels consist of all the valid transitions possible in the system defined by the interaction Hamiltonian.
+The next step is inspired from 2D Phase coherent spectroscopy which is routinely deployed for Nuclear Magnetic Resonance (NMR) \cite{levitt_2015,Aue1976}.
+An elementary example of 2D spectroscopy is shown in Figure \ref{fig:PrePSy}.a.
+The rotation caused by the first control-pulse is for preparation of spins.
+The delay $t_1$ and $t_2$ is individually varied and separated by a similar rotation generating control pulse.
+Consequently the signal is recorded by measuring an appropriate property for e.g. magnetization is measured for nuclear spin ensemble.
+The signal will be a function of $t_1$ and $t_2$, and on Fourier transformation will generate a 2D spectrum common to spectroscopy.
+Though one-dimensional spectroscopy suffices the need for characterizing initial correlations, we choose two-dimensional spectroscopy.
+The reason is that with two-dimensional spectroscopy in addition to characterizing correlations we can also predict system-environment dynamics based on the correlations measured.
+Thus the added benefit of 2D spectroscopy is measuring coherent population transfer channels i.e., valid transitions, in a multipartite system required for calculating the system-environment dynamics.

-For PrePSy, the first pulse in 2D spectroscopy pulse sequence is substituted with conditional preparation step.
+Step 1 - ``Conditional Preparation" is integrated with the two-dimensional spectroscopy by substituting the step 1 in place of the first pulse of the pulse sequence for two dimensional spectroscopy as shown in Fig \ref{fig:PrePSy}.a.
+The substitution generates a procedure as shown in the first and second part of Fig. \ref{fig:PrePSy}.b.
 Thus after the conditional preparation, the system and environment evolve for time $t_1$ followed by a $\pi/2$ pulse generated by suitable rotation operator ($\hat{A}$).
-We use the NMR definition of $\pi/2$ pulse and loosely extend it to the system Hilbert space to denote a $\pi/2$ rotation in a plane defined by the operator $\hat{A}$ acting on the prepared state.
-This is succeeded by free evolution for time $t_2$.
+We use the NMR definition of $\pi/2$ pulse and loosely extend it to any system Hilbert space to denote a $\pi/2$ rotation in a plane defined by the operator $\hat{A}$ acting on the prepared state.
+Here, $\frac{\pi}{2}$ pulse implies traversing half the angle between two states, preferably orthonormal to each other.
+The angle subtended between them is $\theta = 2*\text{cos}^{-1}(\left|\braket{\psi}{\gamma}\right|)$ where $\ket{\psi}$ and $\ket{\gamma}$ are normalized states..
+This is then followed by free evolution for time $t_2$.